MaaSTaaR/539kernel-book/Chapter 5: Memory Management.md

 #### Loading Kernel's Page Directory and Enabling Paging
 The second part of the function `paging_init` performs two operations, the first one is loading the content of the global variable `page_directory` in the register `CR3`, that is, loading the kernel's page directory so that the processor can use it when the second operation, which enables the paging, is performed.

 Because both of these functions need to access the registers directly, they will be written in assembly in the file `starter.asm`.
-Till now, it is the first time that we define a function in assembly and use it in C code, to do that we need to add the following lines in the beginning of `starter.asm`.
+Till now, it is the first time that we define a function in assembly and use it in C code, to do that we need to add the following lines in the beginning of `starter.asm` after `extern run_next_process`.

 ```{.asm}
 extern page_directory